plolcott/x86utm/README.md

 this process continually.
 In this process HHH is a pure function of its input.
 The first time that HHH is invoked it allocates a shared memory block so that it can watch the execution trace of each DD instance thoughout all of its recursive invocations.

-**Proof Theoretic Semantics halt prover HHH correctly determines that its input DD is ungrounded in its atomic base of the operational semantics of the C programming language.**

-**When proof theoretic semantics (PTS) halt prover HHH correctly simulates its input DD until HHH correctly determines that its simulated DD cannot possibly reach its own simulated final state in any finite number of steps then HHH is necessarily correct to abort its simulation of DD and reject this input as a non-terminating proof.**
 ```
 typedef int (*ptr)();
 u32 HHH(ptr P);